 Based on stories in the news, some cats clearly have a powerful homing instinct and the determination to travel home over long distances.
 However, this is likely only a minority of lost cats.
 For examples of some of these amazing homing feats, see Lost Cats Found.

 Since there is so little information available on the homing behavior of cats, I created a survey to collect data on cases of homing in lost cats.
 If you have ever had a cat travel home from an unknown location (even a few miles), please consider taking this very short survey.
 For more information, see the Cat Homing Behavior Survey or click here to take the survey.
+This survey is ongoing, but I wrote an article on the preliminary results.

 Beadle, M. 1977.
 Chapter 14: The Little Differences in The Cat: History, Biology, and Behavior.
 New York, New York: Simon and Schuster.
 Reviews the available scientific research on cat homing behavior as well as psi-trailing.